10 Question Retiree Guide

 First, consider keeping about five years of retirement spending requirements in a safe and accessible investment, such as a money market or stable value fund, to reduce exposure to market risk.
 This bucket of money should generally be replenished annually.

-Consider a diversified mix of stock and bond funds for the remainder of your investments.
+Consider a diversified mix of stock and bond funds for the remainder of your investments and rebalance them periodically.
 You can select the specific funds on your own from your available investment menu, or select a single diversified target-date or target-risk fund that automatically readjusts its risk level based on its objective.

 Another option is a lifetime income fund, with guarantees and a diversified, rebalanced investment mix, to help your assets generate income no matter how long you live.
 The guarantees are subject to an additional fee, the insurer's claims-paying ability, and restrictions due to excess withdrawals.
 However, these funds can help provide both financial security and control for you as well as your spouse and loved ones.